RohitPoduval1/Checkers/README.md

 # 🔴 Checkers Champion ⚫️

 ## How To Play
-___
 ### Turns
 * The darker color moves first.
 In this case, the player is Black and the AI opponent is Red.
 This means the player moves first.
 * Moving a piece one square diagonally (referred to as adjacent movement) constitutes a turn and the other player would then make a move
-* A single jump counts as a turn---multiple consecutive jumps also count as a single turn and are a vital part in winning.
+* A single jump counts as a turn––multiple consecutive jumps also count as a single turn and are a vital part in winning.

 ### Movement
 * Pieces can only move diagonally (either adjacent or jump)